Visiting Aquinnah Respectfully: The Wampanoag Homeland at the Island's Edge (2026)

 | Total per person | $1,400–$2,500+ |

-Top-tier stays: Harbor View Hotel (Edgartown, $400–800+, complimentary Mercedes use), Faraway Martha's Vineyard (Michelin Key, from $322), Charlotte Inn (Relais & Châteaux, $500–$1,000+), Summercamp by Lark Hotels (OB, $300–$500+, free bikes).
+Top-tier stays: Harbor View Hotel (Edgartown, $400–800+, complimentary Mercedes use), Faraway Martha's Vineyard (Michelin Key, from $322), Charlotte Inn (Relais and Châteaux, $500–$1,000+), Summercamp by Lark Hotels (OB, $300–$500+, free bikes).
 Dinner: L'étoile or Atria.
 Experiences: oyster farm tour ($100), private sailing charter ($200–400 split).

 Use our Trip Cost Calculator to build your personalized estimate.